 For penetration and total addressable market, you want to be able to create individual vertical pipeline reports so you can focus on how you're doing against each one of those verticals.

 If you can do that you’re going to grow exponentially, simply because you're going to be able to so much more easily access information, see where you stand, and set up follow-up meetings.

 Still unsure how to take your CRM to the next level?
-Dakota Fuse and Dakota Paradise could be just the tool you need to kick 2022 off with a bang.
+Dakota Marketplace for Salesforce could be just the tool you need.
 Click here to schedule a fifteen-minute consultation to see how we can work together to transform the way your team uses Salesforce.

 925 West Lancaster Ave